Unuamen, Nigeria: Events in Unuame Relating to Oranmiyan (1170 A.D.)

 Oranmiyan about 1170 A.D. was received and hosted by Unuame "edion", during a brief stay, on his way to Benin from Ife.
 However, Nyame (1977) argued that the archaeological evidence at Unuame and Udo could mean that the advent of Oranmiyan and Ife traditions may have arrived later than most previous estimates.

 Oranmiyan arrived Unuame from Ife via the western route, which was the "Uhe-Ayere-Ikare-Ogho-lfon-Usen-Unuame-Ego-Benin" route, on his way to Benin.
 Supporting this claim, Wesler and Allsworth-Jones (1998) pointed out that river Ovia between Benin and Udo at Unuame, was the point of entry for the Ife-based dynasty at Benin.
 Oranmiyan descended from a canoe at Unuame where he first had his legs on Benin land at a location known as "Eghute-Oba" (Oba's sea/river-shore) by the Ovia River.
 He was lodged at "Aro-Oleku" for a period before leaving Unuame for Benin through Ego.
 Although, it is uncleared how long Oranmiyan stayed at Unuame before continuing to Benin through Ego.

 Events in Unuame Relating to Oba Oguola (1280-1295)

-During the reign of Oba Oguola (1280-1295), her daughter (Uvbi) made a stop at Unuame on her way to her betrothed husband Akpanigiakon in Udo.
+During the reign of Oba Oguola (1280-1295), his daughter (Uvbi) made a stop at Unuame on her way to her betrothed husband Akpanigiakon in Udo.
 However, the princess did not like the idea of the marriage.
 Hence, she stayed briefly at Unuame where she was sheltered and protected by the elders before returning to Benin City.
 Uvbi's refusal to marry Akpanigiakon and her decision to return to Benin from Unuame prompted the war menace from Akpanigiakon which ended when Oba Oguola defeated him at the battle of Urhezen (Urhoezien).